llm-bible/llm-bible.github.io/_publications/ostapenko2024towards.markdown

 bibkey: ostapenko2024towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.11157"}
-tags: ['Fine Tuning', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Fine Tuning', 'Tools', 'Training Techniques']
 ---
 The growing number of parameter-efficient adaptations of a base large language model (LLM) calls for studying whether we can reuse such trained